babelsociety/website/content/blog/in-depth-economy/index.md

 Intensive animal farming is just a poster-child of a society dedicated to infinite growth, which is in stark contrast with the reality of finite resources. **It is the result of obsessing over production efficiency and profits**.

-**We accept that it is much better to use less efficient production methodologies if those are much more satisfying to work with**.
+**We accept that it is better to use less efficient production methodologies if those are more satisfying to work with**.

-Suppose we are passionate about chairs made in wood, with a nice look & feel, chairs that we may consider by today standards as luxurious.
-Suppose that we enjoy making each chair by hand. **Both in planned and market economies this would be a hard business to sell**.
+Suppose we are passionate about chairs made in wood, with a nice look & feel, and that we enjoy making each chair by hand. **Both in planned and market economies this would be a hard business to sell** because it doesn't scale and there are more efficient way to produce chairs.

-In Babel we can [open a project](@/manifesto/index.md#projects) explaining our idea, and once we gather the right skills and materials to produce such chairs, that's it.
+In Babel we can [open a project](@/manifesto/index.md#projects) explaining our idea, and once we gather the right skills and materials, that's it.
 The nature of production by hand means that we need simpler tools and fewer materials, making it *simpler* to start it up.

 We could decide to work on it alone, or perhaps setup a workshop where many enthusiasts gather and collaborate.
 Our passion for these chairs will ensure we create a nice working environment and have extra care for the final product.

-We believe work can bring us joy, it can enrich our lives at every level.
+Granted, not all chairs will be built by hand.
+As long as a chair looks nice and is comfortable, most people don't care how it's produced, also not everyone like to produce it by hand, preferring instead more common industrial methodologies better suited for scale.

+The point is that we don't have to sacrifice satisfaction for mindless efficiency.
+The most important aspect of production in Babel is to enjoy both our work and the final product it produces.

 ### Knowledge